Purpose For VA Loans Is To Promote Home Ownership To Veterans

 - Getting a statement from the student loan provider on a proposed amortized monthly student loan payment on an extended payment plan

-Student loans is one of the biggest obstacles due to the large monthly payment amount when it comes to qualifying for a mortgage.
+Student loans are one of the biggest obstacles due to the large monthly payment amount when it comes to qualifying for a mortgage.

 Co-Borrowers And Non-Occupant Co-Borrowers